lee-blake/CME-Commitment-to-Change/Design/DomainModel.md

 allows clinicians to break bigger goals into smaller ones and display their progress, both to themself and to others in the community.

+- Milestone
+ - This class represents the individual milestones that make up a milestone commitment.
+They generally should not depend on each other - this adds needless complexity for the physician creating the commitment.

 - ValueCommitment
   - This models Commitments that consist of trying to reach a specific quantity.
 An example would be a commitment to hold a certain number of clinic hours